- Campus Life

 If students have not exceeded the maximum timeframe for federal aid or maximum TAP points, students can regain eligibility through two options.

 First, students can attend without federal and state aid while addressing all of the failed standards.
 Students will become eligible again once all the minimum standards are satisfied again.
 In this situation, students could consider using an alternative loan to help fund educational expenses.

 Second, students may appeal for a probation term.
+The form is available in the directory of forms.
 Appeals are warranted under extraordinary and unusual circumstances beyond the control of the student that had an inevitable impact on academic performance.
 Examples may involve an unexpected acute physical illness, unforeseen acute psychological condition, or unanticipated catastrophic event experienced by the student, parent, spouse or partner.

 The student must thoroughly and comprehensively document the circumstances in writing from credible sources.
 There must also be a reasonable expectation that the student will meet all future requirements.
 In general, students may only receive one appeal in their academic career.
 An appeal is only valid for one semester of probation.
 By the end of this semester, students must satisfy all of the academic standards in order to regain eligibility.

 Students may not appeal the maximum timeframe for federal aid or maximum TAP points for state aid.